Search by Keyword

 Paul McCartney live, 1989

 Paul then included the above-described “Sgt.
 Pepper (reprise) / The End” medley on his “Driving World” tour of 2002, which spanned from April 1st (Oakland, California) to November 18th (Osaka, Japan).
+It was during this tour that Paul played this medley at the "Party At The Palace" event during the "Golden Jubilee Of Queen Elizabeth II" in London on June 3rd, 2002, the Queen herself being in attendance.
 His 2003 “Back In The World” tour also featured this medley, this tour starting on March 25th (Paris, France) and ending on June 1st (Liverpool, England).
 Paul continued to end his shows with this medley during his “2004 Summer Tour,” which spanned from May 25th (Gijon, Spain) to June 26th (Pilton, England) of that year.
 His “The 'US' Tour” of 2005 continued the use of the medley as well, this tour starting on September 16th (Miami, Florida) and ending on November 30th (Los Angeles, California) of that year.

 Paul's “Summer Live '09” Tour also featured the “Sgt.
 Pepper (reprise) / The End” medley, this tour stretching from July 17th (New York City) to August 19th (Arlington, Texas) of that year.
 His “Good Evening Europe” tour of December 2009 also featured the medley, this spanning from December 2nd (Hamburg, Germany) to December 22nd (London, England).
 Then came his “Up And Coming Tour,” which ran from March 28th, 2010 (Glendale, Arizona) to June 10th, 2011 (Las Vegas, Nevada).

 Then came Paul's “On The Run” tour of 2011 and 2012.
 As a final encore, he and his band resumed performing the full “Golden Slumbers,” “Carry That Weight” and “The End” medley, this tour stretching from July 11th, 2011 (New York City) to November 29th, 2012 (Edmonton, Canada).
 He did the same for his extensive “Out There” tour, which started on May 4th, 2013 (Belo Horizonte, Brazil) and finally concluded on October 22nd, 2015 (Buffalo, New York).
-This medley also concluded his shows for his “One On One” tour, stretching from April 13th, 2016 (Fresno, California) to December 16th, 2017 (Auckland, New Zealand).
+This medley also concluded his shows for his “One On One” tour, stretching from April 13th, 2016 (Fresno, California) to December 16th, 2017 (Auckland, New Zealand), and then again during his "Freshen Up" tour, which ran from September 17th, 2018 (Quebec City, Canada) to July 13th, 2019 (Los Angeles, California).
+He concluded every date of his 2022 "Got Back" tour with the medley as well, this tour running from April 28th (Spokane, Washington) to June 25th (Pilton, England) of that year, Bruce Springsteen joining in on guitar on the June 16th show at MetLife Stadium in New Jersey.

 Ringo Starr, circa mid 90's